joostvanwollingen/workshopgitbranches/README.md

 3. Run `go install` in the workshopgitbranches folder
 4. Run `workshopgitbranches -v` to check if everything is setup correctly.

+Or just grab a binary from the [releases](https://github.com/joostvanwollingen/workshopgitbranches/releases).

 ## Usage

 *__workshopgitbranches assumes you do every operation on master for now.
 Don't use it from other branches.__*